Gould + Ratner

 Open/Close

-• Represented real estate investor in $23 million sale of office building through an IRS Code Section1031 “like-kind” exchange and corresponding acquisition of 230,000 square foot industrial building, including negotiation of purchase and sale agreements, financing documents and related long-term, triple-net lease.
+• Represented a real estate investor in a $23 million office building sale through 1031 “like-kind” exchange and corresponding acquisition of 230,000-square-foot industrial building, including negotiation of purchase and sale agreements, financing documents, and related long-term, triple-net lease.

 • Represented real estate investor in acquisition of property subject to long-term, triple-net office and retail leases, including negotiation of the purchase and sale agreement, lease amendments and acquisition loan documents, and review of corresponding subdivision documents.